Programme

 Assessment

-Written Critical Essay (40%): An individual reflection on the student’s contribution to the group project, assessed on:
+Written Critical Essay (40%): An individual reflection on the student’s biographical writing, assessed on:

 – Depth of critical analysis